 Commenting about the new Indian brand and the purchase of Empress OTS, Cordelia Cruises' President and CEO Jurgen Bailom said:

-"It gives me immense pleasure to inform you that Waterways Leisure Tourism Pvt Ltd. that recently acquired over the Jalesh Cruises brand, has decided to further capitalize the immense potential of cruising by entering in the Indian market with the Empress of the Seas, that belonged to the global giant Royal Caribbean International until recently.
+"It gives me immense pleasure to inform you that Waterways Leisure Tourism Pvt Ltd. that recently acquired over the Jalesh Cruises brand, has decided to further capitalize the immense potential of cruising by entering in the Indian market with Empress OTS, that belonged to the global giant Royal Caribbean International until recently.

 With an individual capacity of 2,000 passengers, she has sailed many coastlines and high seas in her glorious past.
 I look forward to your support in continuing the legacy of Jalesh Cruises in upholding the spirit, culture, and value of "Incredible India" and being the evangelist of Joy by curating memorable cruise holidays that delight customers."